US carries out rare execution during presidential transition

 Defense attorneys have argued in court and in a petition for clemency from Trump that Bernard was a low-ranking member of the group.
 They say both Bagleys were likely dead before Bernard set the car on fire, a claim that conflicts with government testimony at trial.

-The case prompted calls for Trump to intervene, including from one prosecutor at his 2000 trial who now says racial bias may have influenced the nearly all-white jury’s imposition of a death sentence against Bernard, who is Black.
+The case prompted calls for Trump to intervene, including from one former prosecutor who defended the death sentence on appeal who now says racial bias may have influenced the nearly all-white jury’s imposition of a death sentence against Bernard, who is Black.
 Several jurors have also since said publicly that they regret not opting for life in prison instead.

 The teenagers approached the Bagleys in the afternoon on June 21, 1999, and asked them for a lift after they stopped at a convenience store — planning all along to rob the couple.
 After the Bagleys agreed, Vialva, the oldest of the group at 19, pulled a gun and forced them into the trunk.